 For Masterfile set up, the following requirements apply:

 For PDR and RDRR, the SC may elect to use the sixty (60) minute, fifteen (15) minute or five (5) minute bid dispatchable options.
-PDR and RDRRs with no election will defaulte to the 60-minute bid dispatchable option, and may request to update the option to a 15 or 5 minute intervals option with a basis for the change.
+PDR and RDRRs with no election will default to the 60-minute bid dispatchable option, and may request to update the option to a 15 or 5 minute intervals option with a basis for the change.
 Additional information may be requested by the CAISO to confirm that physical characteristics of the resource conform to the bid and dispatch option elected.

 Master File will store a Demand Response (DR) Type attribute, “DR_TYPE= ‘PDR’.
 This field will be set in the Master File based on the valid registration in the Demand Response Registration System.
 SCs will be able to view this attribute on the GRDT, but not modify.